 Stratasys is partnering with yet another healthcare firm to further strengthen its impact in the health care sector.
 The company is partnering with Ricoh USA, Inc. The brand new RICOH 3D Healthcare will grant additively manufactured anatomical models created using Stratasys 3D printing technology.

-A perfect copy of the human anatomy among others is one of the increasingly popular ways that the medical industry is using 3D printing,
+A perfect copy of the human anatomy, among others, is one of the increasingly popular ways that the medical industry is using 3D printing.

-Since it can help scientists, researchers, doctors and physicians diagnose and treat conditions and even train for surgeries.
+Since it can help scientists, researchers, doctors and physicians diagnose and treat conditions, they even train for surgeries.

-Thanks to this latest initiative, there would be an increase in the ease of medical practitioners including those not in hospitals or in smaller clinics accessibility to the advantage of the technology.
+Thanks to this latest initiative, there would be an increase in the ease of medical practitioners, including those not in hospitals or in smaller clinics, to the advantage of the technology.

 Though 3D printing has been used in various ways in the medical sector,